nesi/support-docs/docs/General/FAQs/Mahuika_-_Māui_Differences.md

 Māui
 ----

-Maui differs slightly in how you are authenticated.
+Māui differs slightly in how you are authenticated.

     ssh login.maui.nesi.org.nz